IMAP receiving does not create a new user

 If an unknown email that doesn't exist in ldap is encountered, no user is created.
 Anonymous ticket creation still works.

-#12 Updated by Felix Schäfer almost 10 years ago
+#12 Updated by Felix Schäfer over 10 years ago

 Try toggling the boolean values of lines 20 and 21 in source:/trunk/config/environments/production.rb#L20, though I'm not sure how much logging is done in the mail-receiving thing.

-#13 Updated by Simen Endsjø almost 10 years ago
+#13 Updated by Simen Endsjø over 10 years ago

 Not quite sure I understand what you mean..